Ten natural ways to protect your chihuahua from fleas

 #10 Brewer’s yeast

 Ingesting Brewer’s yeast will make your dog repulsive to fleas.
 Add a small spoonful to food for a non-toxic flea-preventing solution.
-Make sure to visit your vet to determine the correct dosage for the size and weight of your dog.
 We have started home cooking for our dogs, and add Brewer’s yeast to their food.
 It also contains essential minerals and vitamin E. We use this for our dogs.
+You can buy Brewers Yeast from Aniforte

 Do what’s right for you